Computer Science Courses

 The Modern Computer Science Track

 Computer science courses at the top universities focus on applying abstract mathematical thinking to concrete computer algorithms.
-Rather than focusing narrowly on ideas that only apply to a specific environment, such courses develop skills that can be applied to any programming situation.
-The Modern Computer Science track implements this approach.
+Rather than focusing narrowly on ideas that only apply to a specific environment, such courses develop computational thinking skills that can be applied to any programming situation.
+The Modern Computer Science track implements this approach while guiding students to fluency in four programming languages (Scheme, Haskell, Python and Java) by the time they are done.
 The track consists of three classes:

-University Computer Science I, whose topics include boolean arithmetic, recursion, numeric algorithms, data structures, and object-oriented programming.
+University Computer Science I, an introductory programming course that teaches the fundamental principles of computer science and covers topics such as boolean algebra, recursion, numeric algorithms, data structures, and object-oriented programming.

-A comprehensive online computer science course leading to the Advanced Placement Computer Science exam.
-This self-contained, interactive course features an online Java compiler, interactive exercises and tests, and student projects.
-(IMACS suggests that the most serious and talented students begin with the more challenging University Computer Science I as it provides a much deeper foundation.)
+A comprehensive online computer science course leading to the Advanced Placement Computer Science A exam.
+This self-contained course features an online Java compiler, interactive exercises and coding activities, extended lab assignments, and tests.

 Be Prepared for the AP Computer Science Exam